Zagné

 Zagné is a town in western Ivory Coast.
 It is a sub-prefecture of Taï Department in Cavally Region, Montagnes District.

 Prior to 2013, when Taï Department was created, Zagné was a sub-prefecture of Guiglo Department.
 A small portion of the sub-prefecture of Zagné lies within Taï National Park.

-Zagné was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Zagné was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

+In 2014, the population of the sub-prefecture of Zagné was 71,020.